Undergraduate & Graduate Internship Program

 - Networking and collaborating with other professionals and service providers in the client's network

-- Must be receiving course credits for the internship (not "volunteer work" to gain experience)
+- The student must be receiving college credits for the internship

-- Must be at least 20 years of age and submit to a criminal background check.
+- The student must be at least 20 years of age

 firstname.lastname@example.org or (508) 753-6263